 The United States is supposed to grant asylum to immigrants who prove their government can’t protect them from persecution for their race, religion, nationality, political opinion, or membership in a social group.

 The “membership in a social group” qualification for asylum used to include domestic violence victims.
-However, the administration stopped letting domestic violence qualify, and it has since turned away women fleeing domestic violence.
+However, the Trump administration stopped letting domestic violence qualify, and it has since turned away women fleeing domestic violence.

 President Trump also instituted a policy aimed at ending asylum for immigrants who enter the U.S. outside of certain designated ports of entry.